isl-org/Open3D/docs/tutorial/ReconstructionSystem/refine_registration.rst

    :lines: 5,39-92
    :linenos:

 Two options are given for the fine-grained registration.
-The ``color`` is recommended since it uses color information to prevent drift.
-Details see [Park2017]_.
+The ``color`` option is recommended since it uses color information to prevent drift.
+See [Park2017]_ for details.

 Multiway registration